 Over-striding is a common technical flaw I see in runners and is often associated with injury.
-In past articles, we've discussed the research that suggests over-striding can contribute to various injuries particularly at the hip and knee.
-However, today I'd like to take a look at how over-striding can be detrimental to your speed, before discussing some ways to rectify this issue.
+In a past article, we’ve discussed the research that suggests over-striding can contribute to various injuries particularly at the hip and knee.
+However, today I’d like to take a look at how over-striding can be detrimental to your speed, before discussing some ways to rectify this issue.

 There are of course many pieces to the puzzle but an essential part of eradicating over-striding is higher cadence.
 A faster turnover will encourage you to land your feet underneath your body (where the green line is placed above).
 This will allow you to be in a better position to push off into the next stride quicker, as well as reducing the braking forces.